puppetlabs/puppet-docs/source/pe/3.7/install_multimaster.markdown

 The flag `-s main:ca_server=<THE HOSTNAME of the PUPPET MASTER SERVING AS YOUR CA SERVER>` ensures that the agent will retrieve its CA configuration from the correct CA server.
 Remember, in the examples in this guide, the CA server is the original Puppet master (i.e., `master.example.com`).

-#### Using Load Balancers for Additional Puppet Master Installation

-Installing additional Puppet masters when using a load balancer uses the same procedure outlined in Steps 2 - 4 of this guide, save for two changes to the installation script.

-You need to add `main:ca_server=ca` and `agent:server=ca`.
-These additions to the install script ensure the new Puppet master will draw its configuration from the original Puppet master, which is configured as the CA server.
-(Remember, in this guide, the CA server is the original master, or `master.example.com`.)

-The following example shows the full script:

-`curl -k https://<MASTER.EXAMPLE.COM>:8140/packages/current/install.bash | sudo bash -s main:dns_alt_names=<COMMA-SEPARATED LIST OF ALT NAMES FOR THE PUPPET MASTER> main:environmentpath=</etc/puppetlabs/puppet/environments OR YOUR MASTER'S ENVIRONMENT PATH> main:ca_server=ca agent:server=ca`

 ### A Note About File Syncing

 In a multi-master environment, you want to make sure your manifests, modules, and any Hiera data are properly synced between Puppet masters.
 Depending on your security and infrastructure needs, there are a range of options for setting up file syncing between your Puppet masters.
 We recommend choosing from one of the following methods: